ktripaldi/temperjs/README.md

 ### withTemper

-To be able to use Traits, you need to wrap your root component using the `withTemper()` hoc.
+If you want to use Temper states, you need to wrap your component (preferably the root component) with the hoc `withTemper`.

 ```jsx
 // using ES6 modules